isabella232/limitless-flows-blueprint/blueprint/index.md

 If the number is now greater than the saved number, the loop moves to the customer Dialogue part to pick up and send  the additional customer dialogues to Limitless.

-If the number is not greater than the saved number, the loop moves to the Limitless part to pick up and send Expert dialogues and monitor the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.
+If the number is not greater than the saved number, the loop moves to the Limitless part to pick up and send expert dialogues and monitor the status of the message within SmartCrowd so appropriate actions can be taken within the conversation.

 If neither the customer nor the expert presents dialogue, the Wait block is executed.
 This Wait keeps the loop from “running away” and reaching the LoopMax count too quickly.
 A smaller value in the WaitSeconds flow variable can make the whole experience more responsive.
 However, too small of a WaitSeconds value will cause the entire loop to complete too soon.
 Again, please consult with the Limitless team before altering these default values.

-##### **Customer dialogue side of the loop**
+##### Customer dialogue side of the loop
 This part of the Loop picks up additional customer dialogues to send to Limitless.
 It picks up the number of customer dialogues authored since the last send to Limitless and then loops through them, submitting each one to Limitless via the ‘Limitless Submit Follow Up Dialogue’ Data Action.

 If the customer includes the word “Agent” then the loop uses a ‘Transfer to ACD” block to immediately bring in an Agent.
 You would consider the logic you want here, if any.
 If this ‘Transfer to ACD’ block is triggered, and the Agent is brought into the conversation, the Flow informs Limitless SmartCrowd via the 'Limitless Return’ Data Action.
-This ensures the conversation is closed on the Limitless side and removed from Experts.
+This ensures the conversation is closed on the Limitless side and removed from the expert.

 ![Transfer to ACD block](images/010.png "Transfer to ACD block")

-##### **Limitless side of the loop**
+##### Limitless side of the loop
-This part of the Loop monitors a Limitless Event queue for Expert dialogues and Limitless status events that need to trigger specific actions in the conversation.
+This part of the Loop monitors a Limitless Event queue for expert dialogues and Limitless status events that need to trigger specific actions in the conversation.
 This part of the Loop starts with retrieving the events from the queue via the ‘Limitless Get Full Event Prod’ Data Action.

 ![Limitless get full event prod data action](images/011.png "Limitless get full event prod data action")

 The subsequent Event Type block evaluates the following cases:

-- ***Case 1*** - An Expert dialogue event is detected via the Limitless update type = ‘dlg’.
-The Expert dialogue is sent to the customer via a Send Response block
+- ***Case 1*** - An expert dialogue event is detected via the Limitless update type = ‘dlg’.
+The expert dialogue is sent to the customer via a Send Response block

 ![Send response block](images/012.png "Send response block")

-- ***Case 2*** - The Expert has expressed an opinion they believe the conversation is complete and this event is detected via the Limitless update type = ‘cust\_confirmation’.
+- ***Case 2*** - The expert has expressed an opinion they believe the conversation is complete and this event is detected via the Limitless update type = ‘cust\_confirmation’.
 If a CSAT hasn’t already been sent, then this event triggers a CSAT link (shortened via a data action) to be sent to the customer.

 ![Confirmation of CSAT](images/013.png "Confirmation of CSAT")

 - ***Case 3*** - A Limitless SmartCrowd status change event is detected via the Limitless update type = ‘state’.
 These status changes are further evaluated, and the following actions are performed:
-  - ***‘Escalated’*** - The Expert Crowd has decided they cannot resolve this question.
+  - ***‘Escalated’*** - The expert crowd has decided they cannot resolve this question.
 When this state is detected, the customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
-  - ***‘TimedOut’*** - The Expert Crowd did not respond in time.
+  - ***‘TimedOut’*** - The expert crowd did not respond in time.
 When this state is detected, the customer receives a message stating that an Agent will be brought into the conversation, and a ‘Transfer to ACD’ block is used to bring in the Agent.
   - ***‘Open’ & Not ‘TimedOut’*** - The Limitless lifecycle is in a state where a CSAT, if not already issued, should be sent to the customer.
 The flow actions this.
   - ***‘Resolved’*** - The Limitless lifecycle was completed, and the question resolved.
 This is an end state, and the flow disconnects.

 ![Limitless status update](images/014.png "Limitless status update")

-### **The chat flow**
+### The chat flow
 Use this to connect Limitless to your web chat channels (note: This flow is compatible with web chat v1.1 & web chat v2)

-#### **Starting state**
+#### Starting state
 This state begins by welcoming the customer and checking to ensure there is a customer message to respond to.

 ![Welcome customer message](images/015.png "Welcome customer message")